-In this step we extrapolate our results to correspond to the entire Milky Way disc (isolated binary evolution).
+In our simulations we retrieved a number of BH-MS binaries equal to $2.4\times10^6$ and a total simulated ZAMS mass of $5.9\times10^6\msun$.
+We then extrapolated our results to correspond to the entire Milky Way disc (isolated binary evolution).
 The disc mass was estimated by \cite{Licquia2015} to be 5.17 $\pm$ 1.11 $\times$ 10$^{10}M_\odot$.
-We therefore adopt a star formation rate (SFR) of $\sim 5\msun$ yr$^{-1}$ and assume that it was constant in the disc over the last $10$ Gyr.
-We need to scale up (multiply) our results up the factor:
+We therefore adopted a star formation rate of $\sim 5\msun$ yr$^{-1}$ and assumed that it has been constant in the disc over the last $10$ Gyr.
+We needed to scale up (multiply) our results with the factor